Master of Science in Biological Sciences

-In order to receive credit for coursework, students must receive a minimum grade of B in all 400-level courses, and a minimum grade of C in all 600-level courses, provided that the cumulative GPA does not drop below 3.00.
+In order to graduate, students must receive a minimum grade of B in all 400-level courses and a minimum grade of C in all 600-level courses, provided that the cumulative GPA does not drop below 3.00.

 - Within the first semester of study, each student must select a graduate study committee consisting of a minimum of three members (no more than five is recommended).
 Two of the three members must be full-time, tenure-track faculty in the Department of Biological Sciences.
-The committee chair will be the student’s primary research advisor if that person is a full-time UAA faculty member in the Department of Biological Sciences.
+The committee chair will be the student’s primary research advisor if that person is a full-time UAA faculty member.
 If the primary research advisor is an affiliate faculty member, the chair will be shared with a full-time UAA faculty member from the Department of Biological Sciences, and both will be designated as co-chairs.
 To be a co-chair, a non-UAA faculty member must have official affiliate status within the department.

 - A student’s graduate study committee must meet at least once each year to review a student’s progress.
 The annual report on student progress (available online from the Graduate School) must be completed by the student and committee, signed by the graduate study committee, filed with the departmental secretary, and submitted to the UAA Graduate School no later than September 15 of each year.
 Failure to file annual progress reports will be taken as an indication of inadequate progress, and is grounds for probation and subsequent dismissal from the program.

-- Each student must submit an official GSP form by the end of the first semester of graduate work.
+- Each student must submit an official graduate studies plan (GSP) form by the end of the first semester of graduate work.
 The GSP formally establishes the specific program requirements that will, upon satisfactory completion, entitle the student to receive the graduate degree or certificate.
 This form must be approved by the student’s graduate study committee and also be signed by the department director and the dean of the Graduate School.

 - All graduate students must remain in good standing throughout their program.
 At a minimum, students not in good standing will not be able to compete for teaching assistantships or be awarded tuition waivers from the department, college or Graduate School.
 Students not in good standing risk being placed on probation and/or removed from the program.
 In order to remain in good standing in the program, students must: